 How many investments does your portfolio contain?
 Include all stock investments, mutual funds, fixed deposits, and other investments.
 If you have been investing for a few years, then chances are that you would have accumulated a handful of investments.

 There are many reasons, with the primary one being ‘diversification’.

 As an investor, you would have heard/read many investment experts talk about the benefits of diversification and the reasons why you should invest in multiple securities to minimize risks.
-Unfortunately, most of these experts don’t talk about how many securities you should invest in.
+But unfortunately, most of these experts don’t discuss how many securities you should invest in.
 How much is too much?

-Typically, for someone who has been actively investing for five years and more, the portfolio consists of alot of investments.
-In most cases, these have been made over time considering market conditions or personal financial changes.
-However, having so many investments has a downside – monitoring them can be a challenge.
+Typically, for someone who has been actively investing for five years and more, the portfolio consists of many investments.
+In most cases, these have been made over time, considering market conditions or personal financial changes.
+However, having so many investments has a downside – monitoring them can be challenging.